Define Your Path

 Explore the preparation, interpretation, and analysis of the balance sheet, income statement, and cash flows.
 You will examine the rationale for and implications of important accounting concepts, the selection of alternatively acceptable accounting methods, and their varying effects of valuation and net income determination and reporting.
 You'll gain an understanding of the many analytical tools utilized to explore complex accounting information in your role as a vital manager or executive in a global organization.

-MGMT 521 Career and Human Resource Planning (2 Credits)
+MGMT 6521 Career & Human Resource Planning (2 Credits)

 Students gain mastery in the theory and research used in career and manpower planning, including techniques of career planning and individual organization.

-MGMT 522 Ethics and Social Responsibility in Management (2 Credits)
+MGMT 6522 Ethics & Social Responsibility Management (2 Credits)

 Coursework focuses on ethical theories and the need for social responsibility in business and other organizations.